Generator Hunting and Surging

 Generator is hunting and surging erratically.

-What are the signs?
+What are the signs your generator is hunting and surging?
 Listen for the engine struggling or hunting randomly.

 If you can hear this, check the frequency on the control panel.
 You may see it rise and fall erratically whilst you’re watching.